Damage to a home in the 1994 Northridge Earthquake. Federal Emergency Management Agency (FEMA) News Photo.

 DO NOT turn on gas or electricity again until the utility company has first checked your home.

-After a severe earthquake, essential services such as police, fire, and paramedics may not be able to respond to the needs of your neighborhood for 24 hours or more.
+After a severe earthquake, essential services such as police, fire, and paramedics may not be able to respond to the needs of your neighborhood for at least 24 hours or more.
 Normal supplies of food and water may be unavailable.
 Telephones may not work.
 Transportation and utility systems may be damaged.

 Community preparedness begins with an awareness of your community's earthquake hazards and available resources.
 Meet and find out who has the skills that will be useful before and after an earthquake.
 Identify who may need particular help after an earthquake, including the disabled, those with special medical needs, older persons, mothers with nursing infants, unattended children, and non-English speaking neighbors.